 11. ✦ Bicycle (or Walk) Across the Golden Gate

 Even though it happens often for me, driving over the Golden Gate bridge still is impressive.
 But, what is even more thrilling is taking a bicycle ride or a walk across San Francisco’s Golden Gate Bridge.
 You can bring your own bike or easily rent one nearby.
-Blazing Saddles is a reputable company that will take you on an 8-mile guided bike tour that includes a ride across the bridge or choose to do a self-guided trip.
+Blazing Saddles is a reputable company that will take you on an 8-mile guided bike tour that includes a ride across the bridge or choose to do a self-guided trip (booking information here).
 Just be sure to abide by the laws of the bridge for bikes and pedestrians.